shawnyu5/dotfiles/cheatsheets/taskworrior.md

 `task <id> modify until:<date>`

-will delete the task after that date has passed, if the task is not complete
+Will delete the task after that date has passed, if the task is not complete

 # wait

 `task <id> modify wait:+5d`

-wait 5 days to show me this task
+Wait 5 days to show me this task

 `task <id> modify wait:tomorrow`

-wait until tomorrow to show me this task
+Wait until tomorrow to show me this task

 `task <id> modify wait:2021-05-22`

-could also pass in absolute dates
+Could also pass in absolute dates

 # schedule